 Instagram ad prices fluctuate based on the time of day, day of the week, and time of year.
-There are specific times and days that work best for personal Instagram posts, and unsurprisingly, advertising prices follow similar trends.
-More users on the platform means more prospects to engage with your advertisement.

-However, some experts — including HubSpot Senior Marketing Manager, Jillian Hope — suggest designing unique ads for both stories and feed placements to get the most efficient results for your budget.
+However, some experts — including HubSpot Senior Marketing Manager Jillian Hope — suggest designing unique ads for both stories and feed placements to get the most efficient results for your budget.

 Ultimately, paying fair prices to reach your targeted users takes some finesse.
 There’s no definitive answer to how much Instagram ads cost, as multiple elements play a role.